wp-media/backwpup/readme.txt

 * %s = Two digit representation of the second

 == Changelog ==

+= 4.1.6 =
+Release date: oct 15, 2024

+* Changed : Show the Restore feature information notice only for free version users
+* Changed : The default format is now .tar
+* Fixed : Warnings on the backup script on PHP 8.x when tar format is used

 = 4.1.5 =
 Release date: sept 27, 2024